abpio/abp-commercial-docs/en/startup-templates/microservice/microservices.md

 - `IProductServiceDbContext`

 which contains ProductService specific `DbSets`.
-Moreover, there is no need for runtime db context replacement hence there is no configuration related with it.
+Moreover, there is no need for runtime DB context replacement hence there is no configuration related to it.

 There is a SQL configuration for changing the migration table name to separate each service migration history table